earn-alliance/wallet-commander-cli/README.md

 To contribute to developing this CLI, you need goland v1.17 or higher installed.

-### Regenerating contracts
+### Regenerating Contracts

 You must have abigen installed.

-**Mac installation**
+**Mac Installation**

 ```
 brew tap ethereum/ethereum
 brew install ethereum
 ```

-**Linux installation**
+**Linux Installation**

 ```
 sudo apt-get install ethereum-unstable
 ```

-Once abigen is installed, you can then run `./regenerate_contracts.sh` which will apply all ./abis contracts into ./pkg/abi/.
+Once abigen is installed, you can then run `./regenerate_contracts.sh` which will apply all `./abis` contracts into `./pkg/abi/`.
 We use ABIs format for ease of customizing the smart contracts that we wish to call.

 ## Contributing

 ### Project Structure

-Kinto CLI follows the following **temporary** structure which will be refactored in the near future
+Wallet Commander CLI follows the following temporary structure which will be refactored in the near future.

 ```
 wallet-commander-cli